geodynamics/aspect/cookbooks/composition_active_particles/doc/composition_active_particles.md

 studies using active particles, increasing the number of particles per cell further may alter the solution.
-As with the numerical resolution, any study using active particles should systematically vary the number of particles per cell in order to determine this parameter&rsquo;s influence on the simulation.
+As with the numerical resolution, any study using active particles should systematically vary the number of particles per cell in order to determine this parameter's influence on the simulation.

   [cookbooks/composition_active/composition_active.prm]: cookbooks/composition_active/composition_active.prm
   [cookbooks/composition_active_particles/composition_active_particles.prm]: cookbooks/composition_active_particles/composition_active_particles.prm